Commutativity and Kleisli laws of codensity monads of probability measures: Introduction

-\textbf{Notation} \\ \textbf{Set} denotes the category of sets in ZFC and functions.
-If $\kappa$ is any ordinal, we denote $\textbf{Set}_\kappa$ for the full subcategory of sets with rank less than $\kappa$.
-If $A \subseteq X$ is any subset, we denote its characteristic function by $\mathbbm{1}_A \colon X \to \{0,1\}$, but $\mathbbm{1}_A$ may also sometimes denote the characteristic function valued in $[0,1]$; it will be clear from context. \textbf{Meas} is the category of measurable spaces and measurable maps.
-If $X$ is a measurable space, $\mathcal{B}X$ will be its $\sigma$-algebra.
-If $X$ is a topological or metric space, $\mathcal{B}X$ will be its Borel $\sigma$-algebra. \textbf{KHaus} is the category of compact Hausdorff spaces and continuous maps.
-If $X,Y$ are topological spaces, $C(X,Y)$ is the set of continuous maps $X \to Y$ and $C(X)$ is the space of continuous maps into $\mathbb{R}$. \textbf{KMet} is the category of compact metric spaces and non-expansive maps, i.e. $f \colon X \to Y$ satisfying $\text{d}_Y(f(x),f(y))\leq \text{d}_X(x,y)$. \textbf{MonCat} denotes the 2-category of locally small monoidal categories, lax monoidal functors and monoidal natural transformations.
-If $X_i$ are objects of a monoidal category for $i=1,..,k$ then $\bigotimes_{i=1}^k X_i=(..(X_1\otimes_\mathcal{C} X_2)\otimes_\mathcal{C}..)\otimes_\mathcal{C}X_k$, i.e. their $k$-fold monoidal product associated to the left, and is defined similarly on morphisms.
-If $k=0$, then this will denote the monoidal unit $I$. \textbf{SMonCat} denotes the locally full sub-2-category of symmetric monoidal categories and symmetric monoidal functors.
-If a definition references a monoidal structure and the underlying category has finite products then it is given by the Cartesian structure unless otherwise stated. \\ \\ \textbf{Acknowledgements} \\ I am grateful to the many people who have discussed this with me and given helpful feedback.
-In particular I would like to thank Sam Staton and Bartek Klin for many helpful discussions throughout.
-I would also like to thank many of the people in Sam Staton's group with whom I've discussed this, with particular thanks to Ruben Van Belle who talked through the analytical issues with me and suggested the restriction to \textbf{BorelMeas} in \hyperref[exmp6.8]{Example 6.8}, and Paolo Perrone who gave many useful pointers and clarifications.
+\textbf{Set} denotes the category of sets in ZFC and functions.
+If $A \subseteq X$ is any subset, we denote its characteristic function by $\mathbbm{1}_A \colon X \to [0,1]$, but if it is clear from context, we may use $\mathbbm{1}_A$ to denote the characteristic function valued in $\{0,1\}$. \textbf{Meas} is the category of measurable spaces and measurable maps.
+If $X$ is a measurable space, $\mathcal{B}X$ is its $\sigma${-}algebra.
+If $X$ is a topological or metric space, $\mathcal{B}X$ is its Borel $\sigma${-}algebra. \textbf{KHaus} is the category of compact Hausdorff spaces and continuous maps.
+If $X,Y$ are topological spaces, $C(X,Y)$ is the set of continuous maps $X \to Y$ and $C(X)$ is the set of continuous maps into $\mathbb{R}$. \textbf{KMet} is the category of compact metric spaces and non{-}expansive maps, which are $f \colon X \to Y$ satisfying $\text{d}_Y(f(x),f(y))\leq \text{d}_X(x,y)$. \textbf{Cat} denotes the 2{-}category of locally small categories and \textbf{MonCat} denotes the 2{-}category of locally small monoidal categories, lax monoidal functors, and monoidal natural transformations.
+If $X_i$ are objects of a monoidal category for $i=1,\dots,k$ then $\bigotimes_{i=1}^k X_i=(\dots(X_1\otimes_\mathcal{C} X_2)\otimes_\mathcal{C}\dots)\otimes_\mathcal{C}X_k$ is their $k${-}fold monoidal product associated to the left, and is defined similarly on morphisms.
+If $k=0$, then denotes the monoidal unit $I$. \textbf{SMonCat} denotes the locally full sub{-}2{-}category of symmetric monoidal categories and symmetric monoidal functors.
+If a definition references a monoidal structure and the underlying category has finite products, then it is given by the Cartesian structure unless otherwise stated.